-Most recently named Future Greats 2014 by Art Review, Ashish Avikunthak has been making films for the past 20 years.
-In its citation Art Review succinctly describes his films:
+Ashish Avikunthak has been making films for the past 22 years.
+In 2014, He was named Future Greats 2014 by Art Review.
+Its citation succinctly describes his films:

 “In an artworld where an increasing number of critics are arguing that much globalised art takes the form of hollowed-out visual Esperanto, Avikunthak’s works insist on an Indian epistemology while utilising a rigorously formal visual language that is clearly aware of Western avant-garde practices such as those of Andrei Tarkovsky and Samuel Beckett.
 These are self-consciously difficult works that are filmed in a self-consciously beautiful way”.